monbro/webscreener/README.md

 ## 1. How to start the server on localhost
 * Ensure you are on the latest nodeJS and meteor or meteorite version

+* open the console and go into the folder, where you cloned this repository to

 * start the meteor server with port 80 like 'meteor --port 80'

 ## 2. How to use the extension on vimeo